M0hdF41Z4N/flats-and-keys/README.md

 ### [Phase 4](#Phase-4) : Beta launch and Testing Logic / Workflow and common functionalities of Website and User Experience Improvement.
 Objective:
->    1.Testing common logics of Webiste like login pages etc.
+>    1. Testing common logics of Webiste like login pages etc.
->    2.Tesing common functionalities like Searching , Viewing etc.
+>    2. Tesing common functionalities like Searching , Viewing etc.
->    3.Tesing common inputs by user.
+>    3. Tesing common inputs by user.

 ***